 4 Pillars of Sports Psychology for Musicians

 Alright!
-This is part 2 of my series about sports psychology and music.
-In the first post I explain why I’m interested in sports psychology, why I believe it is applicable for musicians, and share some thoughts on the key developmental and practical differences between music and sports psychology.
+This is part two of my series about sports psychology and music.
+In the first post I explain my interest in sports psychology and why I believe it’s readily applicable for musicians.
+I also share thoughts on the key developmental and practical differences between music and sports psychology.
 If you're interested in reading that post, it's called Sports Psychology, Music, and a Brief Life Update and is under the blog tab on this website.

 I’ll spare you the life update this time around.

 This post will be about four common pillars of sports psychology.
 I'll give a description of the concept as well as a few thoughts on how the idea could be implemented into a musical setting.
 For reference, I determined the pillars from reading five well reviewed and popular sports psychology books.
 The books are: The Champion’s Mind by Jim Afermow, The Inner Game of Tennis by Timothy Galloway, Relentless Optimism by Darrien Donnelly, The Art of Mental Training by DC Gonzales, and The Mind Gym by Gary Mack.

 One of the reasons I want to write this specific post is because of the relationship between younger musicians and sports psychology.
 I touched on this sentiment in my previous article, but the idea that a book like The Inner Game of Tennis, is a ‘silver bullet’ for your musical maladies is, unfortunately, false.
 I don’t think it is possible to read one of these books and find instant and permanent change.
 Speaking from experience it can actually be detrimental to project these personal responsibilities onto books.